Twitter shuts down accounts for attempting to evade Trump ban

 Twitter, which has said that its ban on Trump is permanent even if he runs for office again, has said users can share content from the Trump page as long as it does not fall foul of its ban evasion rules.

-On Wednesday, Facebook Inc (FB.O)'s oversight board upheld Facebook's suspension of Trump but said the company should not have made it indefinite.
-The board gave Facebook six months to decide a proportionate response. read more
+On Wednesday, Facebook Inc’s oversight board upheld Facebook’s suspension of Trump but said the company should not have made it indefinite.
+The board gave Facebook six months to decide a proportionate response.

 Trump plans to launch his own social media platform, an adviser has said.